ajheil/ajheil.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a 5th year PhD student in economics at the London School of Economics.
-I hold a Masters in Economics from University of California Berkeley.
+I am PhD candidate in economics at the London School of Economics.
+I hold a masters in Economics from University of California Berkeley.
 Before starting the PhD, I worked as a Predoc at the LSE.

 My research is in Development and Environmental and Trade Economics.